 23 Pages Posted: 25 Jul 2015 Last revised: 2 Nov 2020

-In the present paper, I develop an on-the-job search model in which workers face both frictional and structural impediments to sorting.
-There are two key model predictions.
-First, versatility enhances a person’s ability to sort into the most productive firms since a mismatch between the job requirements and the person’s skill set is less likely to occur.
-Second, the larger the productivity differentials between the firms, the larger the returns to versatility due to sorting effects and rent-sharing effects.
+I develop an on-the-job search model in which workers face both frictional and structural impediments to sorting.
+There are two key predictions.
+First, versatility enhances a person’s ability to sort into the most productive firms since a mismatch between job requirements and the person’s skill set is less likely to occur.
+Second, the larger the productivity differentials between firms, the larger the returns to versatility due to sorting and rent-share effects.
 This result is particularly intriguing in light of the rising productivity dispersion across firms in many countries.

-Keywords: versatility, multidimensionality of skills, workplace heterogeneity, productivity dispersion, search and matching, on-the-job search, inter-firm mobility, sorting, wage inequality, skill premium
+Keywords: multidimensional skills, versatility, workplace heterogeneity, productivity dispersion, search and matching, on-the-job search, job mobility, skill premium, wage inequality

 Suggested Citation: Suggested Citation